Harry: The Interview with Tom Bradby - teaser trailer and when it will air

 Advertisement

-Further revelations have been made through the book leaks ranging from how the prince lost his virginity to taliban-casualty-count-when-serving-in-afghanistan-revealed-in-spare-3976929">the number of Taliban members he killed during his army service in Afghanistan.
+Further revelations have been made through the book leaks ranging from how the prince lost his virginity, as well as to the number of Taliban members he killed during his army service in Afghanistan.

 He can be heard telling Mr Bradby he “wants [his] father and brother back” as well as addressing allegations of the Royals briefing national press.
 The Duke also says he doesn’t know “how staying silent is ever going to make things better”.